 The BioSAC is a very active group within the Mellon College of Science and coordinates fun and engaging events such as their annual Murder Mystery evening, that is written and acted by Biological Sciences students.
-If you'd like to participate in the BioSAC, email the Biology advisor Dr. Maggie Braun.
+If you'd like to participate in the BioSAC, email the Biology advisor Dr. Becki Campanaro.

 Science-related activities and groups

 - Minority Association of Pre-health Students (MAPS)

 a non-advocacy, educational organization to increase student and faculty awareness of the ethical dilemmas created by the interaction of science, technology, medicine, and the arts within contemporary society.

 - Society of Physics Students

 Contact Karen Stump (email@example.com) or Carrie Doonan (firstname.lastname@example.org) if you would like to join.

 Undergraduates tutor high school students and help middle school with science fair projects.